Razat94/learnSEO/README.md

 <h4>**In short, make sure your website is crawlable so that engines can reach and index your content.**</h4>

 - [ ] Make sure you can access every page of your website through internal links.
-> Note: If you want a search engine to find a page, make sure it can be linked from other pages.
-If it can't find it, it's good as invisible.
+      If you want a search engine to find a page, make sure it can be linked from other pages.
+      If it can't find it, it's good as invisible. s
   <div align = "center">
     <img src = "images/links.PNG">
   </div>